Enhance global ship tracking by deploying Roaming AIS stations:

 First, you should register an account for your vessel on MarineTraffic.
 You should use the vessel's email address for this purpose.
 This offers several advantages, such as ensuring that the appropriate person on board is notified if the onboard data transmission stops.

-Log in to your account and go to your station overview (My Account > My Station).
-In the top left corner, you'll find the option "Add Receiving Station."
-Click on it to open the form.
+Go to your station overview (My account > My stations).
+In the top left corner, you'll find the option "Register AIS station" Click on it to open the form.

 When setting up the station, it is very important to specify the Vessel's name as the operator and add the vessel's MMSI.
 For coordinates, enter your current location.
 This ensures that the station is properly managed and easily located.